sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

  * the Solaris port can be followed at [:solaris:The Solaris port page].
  * the Windows ports can be followed at [:windows:The Windows port page].
  * the FreeBSD port can be followed at [:freebsd:The FreeBSD port page].

-Wanted/wishlist:

- * AIX 64 bit [access to hardware missing]
+ * a AIX 64 bit port is in the early stages
+ * a Linux ppc64 bit port has been done and is waiting to be merged back into mainline
+ * a Linux Mips64 port is in the early stages
+ * the 64 bit MacIntel port is ongoing, but needs some more work